What Does A Conveyancer Do?

 Instructing a Conveyancer

 Once an offer has been made and accepted, both buyer and seller will need to instruct separate conveyancers.
 Once secured, your conveyancer will explain the process you will go through and will reveal how much it might cost.
-Conveyancers then prepare terms of business which will then need to be agreed upon.
+Conveyancers then prepare terms of business, which must be agreed upon.
 If you are buying, details about the property you want to purchase need to be supplied to the estate agent, your mortgage lender and the seller’s solicitor.
-If you are selling the property, you need to know your buyer’s conveyancer details, the property you are selling, and how much you are selling it for.
+If you are selling the property, you need to know your buyer’s conveyancer, the property you are selling, and the price you are selling it for.

 What’s needed?

-Both parties’ conveyancers should check the identity of their clients.
-Your conveyancer will request and check a draft contract from the seller’s conveyancer, along with the necessary forms and documents that the seller should complete.
+Both parties’ conveyancers should verify their clients’ identities.
+Your conveyancer will request and review a draft contract from the seller’s conveyancer, along with the necessary forms and documents the seller must complete.

-The seller will also outline which fixtures and fittings are included in the sale of the property in question.
+The seller will also outline which fixtures and fittings are included in the sale of the property.
 This usually includes items and furnishings such as carpets, fridges, cookers, light fittings, wardrobes, curtains and curtain rails.
-If there are items included that you do not want or if it doesn’t include items that both have agreed will be left, you can contest this via your conveyancer.
+If any items are included that you do not want, or if it doesn’t include items that both parties have agreed will be left, you can contest this via your conveyancer.

 A Property Information form should also be issued by a conveyancer, giving a complete breakdown regarding important issues such as property boundaries, planning permission, ongoing neighbour disputes, building work, and utility suppliers.

 Title deeds or office copies will also be obtained by the seller’s conveyancer from the deeds holder or office copies from the title register.
-There may be other documents required by the Land Registry that your conveyancer will be able to track down.
+There may be other documents required by the Land Registry that your conveyancer can track down.

 Searching high and low

-Your conveyancer will carry out all the necessary searches on a property, such as local authority, water, environmental and mining searches, and discuss any issues that arise.
+Your conveyancer will carry out all necessary searches on a property, including local authority, water, environmental, and mining searches, and will discuss any issues that arise.
 Searches usually take two to four weeks, depending on the local authority.
 Delays, however, are somewhat unavoidable.
 It all depends on the local authority, but your conveyancer will do their best to chase these searches through.

 Checking relevant finances

-Your conveyancer will check the mortgage offer and ensure that all of the lender’s requirements to release funds are checked off.
-If the buyer is not obtaining a mortgage, the conveyancer will check the origin of the funds being used to purchase the property to check against possible money laundering.
+Your conveyancer will review the mortgage offer and ensure that all the lender’s requirements for releasing funds are met.
+If the buyer is not obtaining a mortgage, the conveyancer will verify the origin of the funds used to purchase the property to detect possible money laundering.
 A buyer’s conveyancer will also advise on the amount of stamp duty land tax.

 The seller’s conveyancer will obtain details of any outstanding mortgage payments from the seller’s mortgage lender.